Nikon Coolpix 5200

-The Nikon Coolpix 5200 is a digital camera manufactured and distributed by Nikon.
-It features 5.1 megapixels, and a 3x optical/4x digital zoom.
-It is part of the Nikon Coolpix line of cameras Technology.
+The Nikon Coolpix 5200 was a digital camera manufactured and distributed by Nikon.
+It featured 5.1 megapixels, and a 3x optical/4x digital zoom.
+It was part of the Nikon Coolpix line of cameras Technology.

-Announced in February 2004 (alongside an otherwise identical 4MP camera, the Coolpix 4200), the Coolpix 5200 represents the latest in a long line of ever-smaller Nikon compact cameras that stretches all the way back to the late 1990s.
-Although the Coolpix 5200 echoes the basic design of the previous generation of Nikon Compacts (the 3200 and 4200), it is a good deal smaller, thanks no doubt to the use of an all-metal (Aluminum) body, rather than Nikon's more usual plastics.
-Nikon has managed to squash an impressive amount of power into the 5200's diminutive body (which is only a shade larger than a credit card), including an all-new ED glass 3x zoom lens, automatic red-eye removal, 15 (count 'em) scene modes, scene-assist functions (with overlays to ensure you put the subject in the right part of the frame) and a 30 frames per second movie mode.
-Here's just a few of the Coolpix 5200's headline features:
+The Coolpix 5200 was announced in February 2004 alongside an otherwise identical 4 megapixel camera, the Coolpix 4200.
+Although the Coolpix 5200 echoed the basic design of the previous generation of Nikon Compacts (the 3200 and 4200), it was smaller due to its all-metal (aluminum) body.
+In addition to its smaller size, the 5200 advertised a 3x zoom lens, automatic red-eye removal, 15 scene modes, scene-assist functions, and a 30 frame per second movie mode.